CashBailey/OperatingSystemSimulator/README.md

 ## Roadmap

-* Implement `process.cpp` fully.
+* Add **FCFS** and **SRTF** implementations matching the current style.
-* Add a basic scheduler with READY and WAITING queues.
+* Implement `process.cpp` fully and integrate I/O wait queues.
-* Simulate I/O devices with delays.
-* Add CLI for selecting scheduling policies (FCFS, SJF, RR, Priority).
+* Add CLI flags for policy selection and quantum configuration.
-* Generate statistics for waiting and turnaround time.
+* Generate and export CSV summaries for metrics.

 ---

 ## License / Attribution

 Add a license file at the repository root (e.g., MIT) or follow your course’s required licensing.